About the Amazon Rainforest Journalism Fund

 Regional Advisory Committee

 The Amazon RJF advisory committee is composed of leaders in journalism on issues relating to tropical rainforests.
 Founding members of this committee were the first to envision a fund to support rainforest journalism in the Amazon in a way that is informed by regional perspectives and deep understanding of the context.
 Jonathan Watts, Chair of the Amazon advisory committee, engaged the interest of NICFI (the initiative's funder) and facilitated discussions which eventually led to the creation of the Rainforest Journalism Fund.
+To learn more about the story of the founding committee and origins of the Amazon RJF, see here.

 Members of the Amazon RJF advisory committee review and provide independent guidance for proposals for local and regional reporting projects focusing on tropical rainforests in Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, Suriname, and Venezuela.
 The committee also helps to develop annual convenings for journalists reporting from and on the Amazon Basin.